CodeGreg1/milestone3_greg_goodrem/README.md

     <br>
     <a name='#design'></a>
 ## Design
 -   The design has a clean look website.
 I've used Materialize to help with the creation of HTML and CSS.
-I've made the website as a whole as something I could potentially us on a native app.
+I've made the website as a whole as something I could potentially us as a native app in the future.

     ### Colour Scheme